 Set your goals for your lifestyle and create your budget around the necessary financial steps you need to take for those goals (e.g. savings).
 Achieve your budget every month and in time you will achieve those lifestyle and money goals you set yourself.

-the purpose of a budget is to make the most of your money
+the purpose of budgets are to track your income and your spending – to make the most of your money

 Your budget is your money, it’s you.
-No-one else has control over your money.
+No-one else is in control of your money.
 You earn it, you spend it.
 When you create a budget, and stick to it month after month, then you will make the most of your money.

 Get out of debt, achieve your financial goals, build your money confidence and learn how to make the most of your money – with your budget.